-The Statement of Faith is Church of the King’s attempt to summarize core principles of the Bible as non-negotiable tenets of faith, but it is the Bible itself that is the final authority for Church of the King’s Christian beliefs and doctrine, and that governs every ministry and every policy of Church of the King.
+The Statement of Faith is Church of the King’s attempt to summarize core principles of the Bible as non-negotiable tenets of faith.
+The Bible is the final authority for Church of the King’s Christian beliefs and doctrines which govern every ministry and every policy of Church of the King.

-The written words of the Holy Scriptures are divinely inspired and authoritative and are the only writings containing the words of God Himself.
-The original manuscripts of the Scriptures are inerrant.
+The written words of the Holy Scriptures are divinely inspired, authoritative, and the only writings containing the words of God Himself.
+The autographs of the Scriptures are inerrant, and its teachings are infallible.
 The Scriptures are clearly understandable by all persons who will read them with a willingness to follow them, seeking proper understanding from the Lord.
-The Scriptures contain everything God intended to be known for salvation, and are profitable for teaching, reproof, correction, and training in righteousness so the man of God may be adequate and equipped for every good work.
+The Scriptures contain everything God intended to be known for salvation, and are useful for teaching, conviction, correction, and training in righteousness so the people of God may be adequately equipped for every good work.

 2 Timothy 3:15-17; Hebrews 4:12; Psalm 1:2-3, 19:7-8, 119:11, 105; John 17:17; Romans 15:4, 16:25-26; Isaiah 40:8; 2 Peter 1:21.

-There is only one God, creator of the heavens and the earth, and eternally existing in the three persons of the Trinity including God the Father, God the Son Jesus Christ, and the Holy Spirit.
-God is love and demonstrated his love by sending His only begotten Son Jesus into the world to die for man’s sin, while we were yet sinners.
+Yahweh, the God of the Bible, is the one and only God, Creator of the heavens and the earth.
+God eternally exists in the three Persons of the Trinity including God the Father, God the Son Jesus Christ, and the Holy Spirit.
+God is love and demonstrated his love by sending His one and only Son Jesus into the world to die for humanity's sin, while we were yet sinners.
 Nothing can separate us from the love of God which is in Christ Jesus.

-Jesus the Christ was conceived by the Holy Spirit in the womb of the Virgin Mary to live among men on the earth, where He performed miracles and later died on the cross for man’s sin.
+Jesus Christ, the Messiah, was conceived by the Holy Spirit in the womb of the Virgin Mary to live among people on the earth, where He performed miracles demonstrating his divine love for people and his power over all creation, signs, which identified Him as the Messiah, and wonders, provoking faith in the hearts of those who believed.
 Jesus was both fully God and fully man and was without any sin.
-According to the Scriptures, Jesus rose from the dead on the third day after His death on the cross, appeared in a glorified body to His disciples and many witnesses, ascended into heaven to take His exalted place at the right hand of God the Father, and will return again in power and glory.
-Through the shedding of His blood in His substitutionary death on the cross and His resurrection three days later, Jesus atoned for man’s sin once and for all, and is the one Mediator between God and man by which man can be reconciled to God.
+According to the Scriptures, Jesus died on the cross for the sin of all humanity, was buried and sealed in a tomb, yet physically rose from the dead on the third day after His death, appeared in a glorified body to His disciples and many witnesses, ascended bodily into heaven to take His exalted place at the right hand of God the Father.
+Jesus will return to earth again in power and glory.
+Through the shedding of His blood in His substitutionary death on the cross and His resurrection three days later, Jesus atoned for all humanity's sin once and for all, and is the one Mediator between God and people by which all people can be reconciled to God.

 Hebrews 1:1-2, 4:14-15, 5:9, 7:24-27, 12:2; 1 Corinthians 15:21-22; 1 Timothy 2:5-6; Colossians 1:15-20, 2:9; Galatians 4:4-5; Isaiah 7:14; Acts 1:9-11, 2:23-24, 9:20; Matthew 1:18, 25, 16:16-17, 26:63-64, 27:33-37, 59-60, 28:6; John 1:1-5, 14, 29, 2:19-22, 11:25-27, 20:14-18; Luke 1:35, 22:70, 24:45-47.